I used over 1000 different email addresses with different companies to track where spam originates

 The vast majority of the spam I receive is on email addresses used in domain registrations.
 I have had hundreds of domains with a dozen registrars for my own projects or for those of clients.
 Interestingly, these are on the decline.
 More recent domains get far fewer emails than domains registered a decade ago.
 (For various reasons, we cannot always use WHOIS privacy).
 A few other public listings, like the Federal contractor database and the business license database, are heavy hit.

-The next largest category is the spammers that guess usernames.
+The next largest category is the spammers who guess usernames.
 Many guess common names like support@ or sales@.
 A fair number are a bunch of random characters.
 Interestingly, the same random characters are used over and over for years... as though a spammer tried it once, didn't get a bounce, and added it to a list somewhere.

-Finally, a large and growing list are specific merchants and organizations that have had a breach.
+Finally, a large and growing list of specific merchants and organizations that have had a breach.
 The first was a backup tape from the Ameritrade brokerage that was lost in transit and fell into the hands of spammers.
 There are well-known breaches like LinkedIn and MtGox, but also some smaller companies.
 When I contact smaller merchants they usually cannot comprehend that they have suffered a breach.

 Most of what I knew was wrong